hashicorp/terraform-provider-google/website/docs/r/compute_firewall.html.markdown

   network that may make network connections as specified in allowed[].
   If no targetTags are specified, the firewall rule applies to all instances on the specified network.
-* `project` - (Optional) The ID of the project in which the resource belongs.
-    If it is not provided, the provider project is used.

 The `allow` block supports: